Yearly Absorption of Human-Induced Gross CO2 Emissions

 The Global Carbon Project shares data on atmospheric CO2, the ocean sink, the land sink and human absorption by land-use change and cement carbonation.
 The atmospheric CO2 data is taken directly from the source, NOAA, to include latest updates and is taken from CO2 measurement stations across the world.
 The ocean and land sink values are based on combinations of many ocean and vegetation models.
 Land-use change absorption values come from three bookkeeping models that also estimate land-use change emissions.
 There are large uncertainties in the land-use values before 1960.

-The values for 2023 are projections by the Global Carbon Project.
-The 2023 land-use projection is only given for changes in net land-use emissions.
-The Global Carbon Project did not project changes in reforestation and the human-induced absorption in 2023 is projected to equal that of 2022.
-The 2023 projection for the atmosphere is updated based on the monthly values from NOAA, which are in the Yearly CO2 Atmospheric Increase chart.
+The values for 2024 are projections by the Global Carbon Project.
+The 2024 land-use projection is only given for changes in net land-use emissions.
+The Global Carbon Project did not project changes in reforestation and the human-induced absorption in 2024 is projected to equal that of 2023.
+The 2024 projection for the atmosphere is updated based on the monthly values from NOAA, which are also seen in the Yearly CO2 Atmospheric Increase chart.

 Yearly Atmospheric CO2 Increase